crichardsgy/php-carrentalsystem/README.md

 - Clone Project To HTDOCS Folder
 - Install Postgres
 - Open Models/Database.php and edit the $host variable (first line of the Database class) to your computer's local ip address.
-- Navigate the webserver in your browser.
+- Navigate to the webserver in your browser.